 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

 The next thing I would like to do is edit the doorknobs on these French doors.
 I feel that these doorknobs are a little too utility for such a nice French door.
-Let's see if we can upgrade these into a more of a decorative door handle.
+Let's see if we can upgrade these into a more decorative door handle.

-We can make them a component just like we did with the window.
+We can make them a component just like we did for the window.
 So I would delete this door panel and then explode this door panel.
 So that way it's these four components in groups.

 And you can see that by making unique with these door handles, it only adjusted these French doors and did not adjust the other doors around our clubhouse.
 Before we go any further, I would like to take a look at my components and see if I can clean up some of these names.
-I see here I have doorknob lever decorative.
+I see here I have Doorknob Lever Decorative.

 We can purge unused and that will remove our man from our components.
 I will save my file.
-And now I can close my components dialog box.
+And now I can close my Components dialog box.

 I will check on my floor.
 And the final thing that we need to do is build the roof for our clubhouse.
 So I will save my file one last time and I will see you in the next video.